bilijp153/ASUS-VivoBook-FL8700JP-X509JP--icelake-i7-1065G7-Hackintosh/README_en.md

 ##### Keyboard functions
 - [x] Use of English area and numeric keypad
 - [x] Use of FN function
-- [x] On light for keyboard caps keys
+- [x] On light for keyboard CAPSLK
 - [x] Mac shortcuts

 Note: Some function keys of FN are dedicated to the software on Windows, and have no response on Mac